Protein structure prediction

 Protein mutations analysis

-Cytochrome P450 monooxygenases (CYPs) represent a large and diverse family of enzymes involved in various biological processes in humans.
-Individual genome sequencing has revealed multiple mutations in human CYPs, and many missense mutations have been associated with variety of diseases.
-Since 3D structures are not resolved for most human CYPs, there is a need for a reliable sequence-based prediction that discriminates benign and disease causing mutations.
+Cytochrome P450 monooxygenases (CYPs), a large and diverse enzyme family, play pivotal roles in various human biological processes.
+Extensive genome sequencing has unveiled numerous mutations in human CYPs, linking many missense mutations to a spectrum of diseases.
+Given the unresolved 3D structures of most human CYPs, there is an imperative need for reliable sequence-based predictions to distinguish between benign and disease-causing mutations.

 Reference